-The Tulane Department of Radiology offers a 4-year residency-training program in Diagnostic Radiology, including all aspects of medical imaging.
+The Tulane Department of Radiology offers a categorical 5-year residency-training program in Diagnostic Radiology, including all aspects of medical imaging.
 Four candidates are selected each year thorough the National Residency Matching Program.
-The internship (PGY-1) year must be applied for separately.
+The internship (PGY-1) year will be preliminary Internal Medicine at Tulane Medical Center and it is automatically guaranteed for candidates who match into the radiology residency.
 The department does not regard sex, religion, or racial background when considering applicants for the residency program.

 Applicants must be graduates of a medical school approved by the Council of Medical Education of the American Medical Association and they must be eligible to obtain a license to practice medicine in the State of Louisiana.
 Tulane University Medical Center Affiliated Hospitals participate in the National Residency Matching Program (NRMP) through the Electronic Residency Application Service (ERAS).
 All applicants must be entered in the NRMP and ERAS programs.
 You can apply to the NRMP and the ERAS through your medical school dean's office.
 All IMG's must apply to the NRMP and the ERAS through the ECFMG.

 Resident Eligibility Applicants with one of the following qualifications are eligible for appointment to Tulane University residency programs;